wintercms/docs/snowboard-handlers.md

 <button data-request="mycomponent::onSubmitContactForm">Go</button>
 ```

-You may want to use the [`__SELF__`](../plugin/components#referencing-self) reference variable instead of the hard coded alias in case the user changes the component alias used on the page.
+You should use the [`__SELF__`](../plugin/components#referencing-self) variable instead of the hard coded alias in order to support multiple instances of your component existing on the same page.

 ```twig
 <form data-request="{{ __SELF__ }}::onCalculate" data-request-update="'{{ __SELF__ }}::calcresult': '#result'">